AT&T vs. CenturyLink

 AT&T vs. CenturyLink fees and contracts

-Here’s the thing with internet plans: whether you choose AT&T or CenturyLink (or any other ISP), the monthly sticker price is not the whole price.
+Here’s the thing with internet plans: whether you choose AT&T or CenturyLink (or any other provider), the monthly sticker price is not the whole price.
 Like a spring-loaded jack-in-the-box toy, your bill will also be popping with installation costs, taxes, and other fees.

 We went ahead and collected all those fees and put them into a table right here.
 This is for your education and for the betterment of a transparent society.